GorillaSapiens/polyBASIC/README.md

-# mvBasic
+# polyECMA55
-an attempt at a unicode capable parser for mvBasic
+an attempt at a multilingual unicode capable ECMA-55 BASIC